intracomof/ExcludeSubpages/README.md

 # ExcludeSubpages
-MediaWiki extension that allow to hide subpages from the list on Special:AllPages
+MediaWiki extension that allows to hide subpages from the list on Special:AllPages

 # Installation
 Clone this repository into extensions folder of your wiki